Blog Layout

 "Weyside Urban Village makes great use of public land, balancing the need for new housing and the protection of the natural environment.

 "WUV will make a significant contribution towards meeting our borough’s housing needs.
-There will be a good mix of properties that will support and encourage low carbon living.
+There will be a good mix of properties that will support and encourage low-carbon living.
 We'll be prioritising affordable housing in the first phase of development."

 Editor's Notes: